-Your preschool ministry offers an opportunity to infuse little ones with faith at one the most important point in their lives.
+Your preschool ministry offers an opportunity to infuse little ones with faith at one of the most important points in their lives.

 If you work with preschoolers, it’s likely you’re a big believer in the amazing way God wired these little ones to learn.
 While some on the “outside”—outside your class walls, outside the world of wonder that is preschooldom—find it hard to believe that much meaningful learning and faith discovery can really take place with kids this age, you know the truth.

 Children in early childhood are living in moment-by-moment discovery of God’s amazing creation.
 Their work really is their play.
 And you get to be part of it as you champion preschool ministry!
 Best of all, there’s plenty of science to back up your passion.
 So read on for the points—and the wins—that’ll make your preschool ministry the most vibrant place in your church!